RoboCop (2003 video game)

 RoboCop is a first-person shooter video game based on the RoboCop films.
 It was developed and published by French company Titus Interactive, which acquired the rights to produce RoboCop video games in 1999.
 After several schedule changes, the game was released in 2003 for Microsoft Windows, PlayStation 2, and Xbox, with the European versions distributed through Avalon Interactive.
 A GameCube version was released in Japan in 2004, under the title RoboCop: Aratanaru Kiki (English: RoboCop: New Crisis).
-According to Metacritic, the Xbox version received "unfavorable" reviews.
+According to Metacritic, the Xbox version, the only one to be released in North America, received "unfavorable" reviews.

 Gameplay

 RoboCop is a first-person shooter based on the RoboCop films.
 In the game, RoboCop, a cyborg police officer in Neo Detroit, is tasked with finding the people responsible for the spread of a new designer drug known as Brain Drain.
 Simultaneously, RoboCop is tasked with investigating connections between a mayoral candidate, Omni Consumer Products (the creator of RoboCop), and Brain Drain.

 The game features nine large levels, each one divided into several sections.
 The player's progress is saved after the completion of each level.
 If the player is killed, then the level is restarted from the beginning.
 Each level consists of one primary objective and several secondary and bonus objectives.
 The player must complete the primary objective to advance through the game, while the other objectives add to the player's final score.
 RoboCop can use several weapons against enemies, including a pistol, a machine gun, a grenade launcher, and a missile launcher.
 RoboCop can also rescue civilians being held as hostages and can arrest enemies who surrender.